Need Help? Give us a call.

 Once you file to become a limited liability company, you’ll legally have “LLC” in the title of your business, on checks, or on invoices.
 This title demonstrates a level of organization and professionalism to potential customers and clients.
 While this isn’t a good enough reason in itself to start an LLC, it is a perk.

 Most states don’t place restrictions on LLC management and ownership.
-As we mentioned above, LLCs can either be managed by their members or by a manager.
+The day-to-day decisions of an LLC can be entrusted to the members, or the LLC can be manager-managed.
+The members can elect one of their own to be the manager, or they can elect a professional manager from outside the organization.
 Unlike S-corporations, there’s no limit on the number of LLC owners.
 LLC owners can include individuals, domestic entities, foreigners, and foreign entities.
 If any of these situations apply to your business, an LLC is probably a good option for you to consider.

 There are certain downsides to forming an LLC, including complications due to the requirement for LLCs to distribute profits to all owners.
 Plus, if you need investors or plan on going public someday, there are several potential disadvantages to consider.